openwisp/openwisp-monitoring/docs/user/configuring-iperf3-check.rst

 Configuring Iperf3 Check
 ========================

-1. Make sure iperf3 is installed on the device
+1. Make Sure Iperf3 is Installed on the Device
 ----------------------------------------------

 Register your device to OpenWISP and make sure the `iperf3 openwrt package